Estate Planning & Probate

 Whether property passed through the estate or directly to a beneficiary by survivorship or TOD deed, the inheritance tax obligation follows the transfer.
 That obligation has to be addressed before most transactions can proceed.

-Lebovitz & Lebovitz, P.A. advises Pittsburgh and Western Pennsylvania executors, administrators, and beneficiaries on Pennsylvania inheritance tax matters involving real estate — including valuation, timing, and the practical steps required before property can be sold or transferred.
+Lebovitz & Lebovitz, P.A. advises Pittsburgh and Western Pennsylvania executors, administrators, and beneficiaries on Pennsylvania inheritance tax rates and deadlines for real estate — including valuation, timing, and the practical steps required before property can be sold or transferred.
 Stephen H. Lebovitz has handled estate administration and inheritance tax matters for Pittsburgh-area families for more than three decades.

 Does Pennsylvania Inheritance Tax Apply to Real Estate?